Am4teur/MazerMERN/README.md

 # Mazer

-Mazer is a web application developed using the MERN stack + socket.io.
+Mazer is a web application game developed using the MERN stack + socket.io for real time updates.
 MERN stack stands for MongoDB, Express, React and Node.js.

 ## How to run locally/dev